NDN-PEGASUS/.github/profile/README.md

 # 📖 Citation

-If you find Pegasus is helpful, please cite our paper:
+If you find Pegasus helpful, please cite our paper:

 ```
 @article{long2025pegasus,